leanstacks/skeleton-ws-spring-boot/README.md

 and choose one of:
 * Apache Maven 3 or later
-* Gradle 2.4 or later
+* Gradle 2.4 or later \*

+\* The Gradle Wrapper is bundled with this project.
+Gradle tasks may be used without installing Gradle CLI by substituting `./gradlew` for `gradle` in the instructions below.

 ## Running